The Latest Avenues Info/Events:

 at the Sweet Branch Library, 455 N F Street

 The meeting will be in person and on ZOOM.
-The ZOOM link will be emailed to board members on Wednesday, December 10th.
+The ZOOM link will be posted here on the day of the meeting, Email any requests regarding the meeting to Steve Miller at gaccchair@avenuescouncil.org.

 Email GACC 2026 Chair Steve Miller with any Avenues related questions at gaccchair@slc-avenues.org.